ze-ouyang/cupyint_doc/docs/source/tutorial.rst

 .. note::

-    For users not familiar with CuPy, just bear in mind to set all the variables in your code in the form of ``cp.array``, then everying should work fine.
+    For users not familiar with CuPy, just bear in mind to set all the variables in your code in the date type of ``cp.array``, then everying should work fine.

 .. code-block:: python